 - ✓ Fixed bath or shower

 - ✓ A wash-hand basin

 - ✓ A kitchen sink

 - ✓ An internal WC

-- ✓ A hot and cold water supply at 3 points (bath/shower, wash hand basin and WC (cold only))
+- ✓ A hot and cold water supply at 3 points (bath/shower, wash hand basin and WC (cold only)

-Where the lack of amenities may be seen, for example at a home visit, this will be confirmed by a member of Association staff.
+Where the lack of amenities may be seen, for example at a home visit, this will be confirmed by a member of Association staff or the applicant may be asked to provide photographic evidence.
 A failure to meet the Tolerable Standard, the presence of rising or penetrating dampness or incidences of building elements in serious disrepair must be confirmed by report from a qualified person such as a Surveyor, Architect or Environmental Health Officer.

-Where applicants are living in property that may be below the Tolerable Standard or in serious disrepair, we will advise them to contact the Environmental Health department of their local council to receive advice and assistance.
-Applicants who live in accommodation that is below the Tolerable Standard may be homeless and will be advised to contact the Local Authority to discuss this further
+Where applicants are living in a property that may be below the Tolerable Standard or in serious disrepair, we will advise them to contact the Environmental Health department of their local council to receive advice and assistance.
+Applicants who live in accommodation that is below the Tolerable Standard may be homeless and will be advised to contact the Local Authority to discuss this further.